 Masterpiece is the Roman bathhouse: the best preserved Roman (public) bathhouse in the Netherlands.
-This bathhouse with 500 meters of Roman wall work and some 2500 m2 of floor space has been very well preserved.
-You are most welcome to come and take a look and dive into our history.
+This bathhouse, measuring 500 meters of Roman wall work and some 2500 m2 of floor space, has been very well preserved.
+But not only that: it is also the oldest stone building in the Netherlands.

 The public bathhouse on the current Coriovallumstraat was discovered just before the Second World War.
 A grand discovery that underlined how large and prosperous Coriovallum had been in Roman times.
 The bathhouse was dug up during the war and provisionally covered with straw and silver sand.
 Only thirty years later, the current museum about the bathhouse was built to make the site available to the public.
 In 1977, the Thermenmuseum opened its doors and the first visitors came in to take a look.